 They taught me that engineering is so much more than just numbers and calculations – it is about people.
 The basis of everything we do as civil engineers is to improve the livelihoods of people.
 The projects we build have monumental consequences, both positive and negative.
 Infrastructure has the power to do more than just provide convenience; it can save lives, educate the next generation, and promote an equitable future.

 I’ve taken a rather peculiar path over the last several years.
 I completed my PhD in civil engineering under the discipline of construction engineering and management at the University of Colorado Boulder.
 As a Research Assistant, I continued my interest to study engineering applications in developing communities.
 My doctoral research sought to improve the way we manage the reconstruction of infrastructure following large-scale disasters in emerging economies where I was blessed to work with an incredible group of peers (see Global Projects & Organizations for more information on the group’s work).
-I am currently serving as Disaster Risk Reduction and Management Program Officer with the U.S. Peace Corps Response where I am based in Carigara, Leyte in the Philippines.
+I am currently serving as a Disaster Risk Reduction and Management Program Officer with the U.S. Peace Corps Response where I am based in Carigara, Leyte in the Philippines.

 In my free time I enjoy hitting Colorado’s slopes to snowboard, wandering into the wilderness to backpack, capturing life through the lens of camera, and experiencing new cultures and people through travel.